mattkoco/Sisyphus/Forensics (DF)/OSINT.md

 # OSINT (Rarer category to be found in CTF)

 ## Introduction
 Open Source Intelligence (OSINT) involves gathering information from publicly available sources.
 It's commonly used in CTF challenges to uncover details about individuals, organizations, or systems.
+For example, in DUCTF 2023, competitors were tasked with finding the precise location of a photo.
+For some challenges, the GPS data was left in the file, but in others it came down to just finding small hints Geoguessr style.

 ## Key OSINT Techniques